-Oprah Winfrey is shifting her perspective on how childhood trauma impacts people’s lives.
-For Sunday’s “60 Minutes,” , where she grew up, to learn about a revolutionary approach in the city to early trauma.
+Oprah Winfrey is shifting her perspective on how childhood trauma impacts people's lives.
+For Sunday's "60 Minutes," Winfrey traveled to Milwaukee, where she grew up, to learn about a revolutionary approach in the city to early trauma.
 She spoke to Dr. Bruce Perry, a world-renowned expert in the field who has treated survivors of high-profile events like the Columbine shooting.
-He said a child’s brain gets wired “differently” when they’re raised in a chaotic or violent environment.
+He said a child's brain gets wired "differently" when they're raised in a chaotic or violent environment.

 "If you have developmental trauma, the truth is you're going to be at risk for almost any kind of physical health, mental health, social health problem that you can think of," Perry told Winfrey.